River Atlético Clube

 River Atlético Clube, commonly referred to as River, is a Brazilian professional club based in Teresina, Piauí founded on 1 March 1946.
 It competes in the Campeonato Piauiense, the top flight of the Piauí state football league.

 River is currently ranked third among Piauí teams in CBF's national club ranking, at 107th place overall.
+River is the best club in Piauí, in terms of titles won.

 History

-On March 1, 1946, considered by the River the official date of founding of the club.
-A group of students from "Ginásio Leão XIII", at the time directed by professor Antilhon Ribeiro Soares, met to discuss the founding of a sports society that would take the name of River Atlético Clube.
+On March 1, 1946, A group of students from "Ginásio Leão XIII", at the time directed by professor Antilhon Ribeiro Soares, met to discuss the founding of a sports club that would take the name of River Atlético Clube.